 Most of the loft conversions fall under permitted development unless the building is listed or in a designated area, then, you’ll need to acquire planning permission.
-In most cases, planning permission is necessary when it comes to the construction of mansard loft conversions because it involves making changes to the roof structure and shape of the existing roof.
+In most cases, planning permission is necessary for the construction of mansard loft conversions because it involves making changes to the roof structure and shape of the existing roof.

 Your local planning authority will let you know whether you’ll need planning permission or not.

-Before commencing any construction, you should make sure that you are fully compliant with the planning and building control requirements.
+Before commencing any construction, you should ensure that you are fully compliant with the planning and building control requirements.
 Another thing you need to ensure is that your development project is compliant with the building regulations.

 In some cases where one does not require any planning permission, you may be liable to pay the community infrastructure levy.
 Consulting with your local authorities is always advised in case you’ll need any additional permissions for your development.
 This will avoid any interference or halting of the construction due to non-compliance.

-The fact that mansard loft conversions require a lot of construction work and are more aesthetically pleasing than the other types of loft conversions, makes them more costly compared to any other loft conversions.
+The fact that mansard loft conversions require a lot of construction work and are more aesthetically pleasing than the other types of loft conversions makes them more costly than any other loft conversions.
 The roof extension cost for a mansard loft can start from £45,000 onward.

 The amount of work required on your mansard loft greatly determines what you’ll be charged for your conversion project.
-Before determining what to charge, a thorough survey needs to be conducted so that we can give an accurate budget estimate.
+Before determining what to charge, a thorough survey needs to be conducted to give an accurate budget estimate.

 Other things such as the design and the size of the loft convert, or any fixtures and fittings that will be necessary significantly determine the cost of the lofts conversions.
 Everything has to be factored in to ensure an accurate value for the loft conversion cost.